Quad Bike FAQs

 Yes, as long as it is road registered, insured, taxed, has an MOT and you have the correct licence, you can ride on pubic highways.
 Otherwise, you can only ride it on privately owned land, and only then if the landowner has given you permission.

 Do I need permission to ride my quad or ATV on private land?

 Yes, you will require permission from the landowner to ride on their land otherwise you can be accused of trespass and your vehicle can be impounded by the police.
-You should always ask permission rather than forgiveness because quads are noisy and it's unlikely you'll go unnoticed.
+You should always ask permission rather than forgiveness because ATVs are noisy and it's unlikely you'll go unnoticed.
 You never know, the owner may well say yes and even make you aware of certain features of their land to look out for.

 If you are considering riding on land that is privately owned but may be open to the public, a forest perhaps - you should seek permission from the land owner and check with the local authorities about any other restrictions that may apply.

-Most quads have a solid rear axle, which means that the rear wheels can't turn independently of one another as on a car with a differential.
+Most four-wheelers have a solid rear axle, which means that the rear wheels can't turn independently of one another as on a car with a differential.
 In reality this means the vehicle needs to be under power to turn and that's where accidents can happen.
-If you shut the throttle and try and turn the quad, which is a natural reaction in an emergency or panic situation, it can be very sluggish to respond and that's what causes accidents.
+If you shut the throttle and try and turn the ATV, which is a natural reaction in an emergency or panic situation, it can be very sluggish to respond and that's what causes accidents.